-The student must pass the qualifying examination for the Doctor of Musical Arts degree before beginning the fourth doctoral performance project.
-The Qualifying Examination for Admission to Candidacy for the doctoral degree is one of the major features of the doctoral program.
-The examination requires a synthesis and application of knowledge acquired during the course of study for the doctoral degree; consequently, satisfactory performance in course work does not necessarily guarantee successful performance on the Qualifying Examination.
-A student is eligible to stand for this examination after receiving approval of the "Program for the Doctoral Degree" from the Dean of the Graduate School and after completing most of the course work prescribed by the approved program.
-All parts of the examination must be taken within a single semester (fall, spring, or first summer).
-The evaluating committee may request an oral examination based on the results of the written examination.
-The student must be enrolled during the semester that the examination is taken.
+The student must pass all three parts of the Qualifying Examination for the Doctor of Musical Arts degree before enrolling in the fourth doctoral performance project.
+The Qualifying Examination for Admission to Candidacy for the D.M.A. degree is one of the major features of the program.
+The examination in its various parts requires a synthesis and application of knowledge acquired during the course of study for the D.M.A. degree; consequently, satisfactory performance in course work does not necessarily guarantee successful performance on the Qualifying Examination.
+A student is eligible to stand for these examinations after receiving approval of the "Program for the Doctoral Degree" from the Dean of the Graduate School and after completing most of the course work prescribed by the approved program.
+The student must be enrolled during the semester that any of examinations are taken.

 The Qualifying Examination for the Ph.D. in Fine Arts with an emphasis in Music is divided into four parts: Music Theory, Music History, major area, and Fine Arts core.
 Despite this examination structure, it is reported to the Graduate School as a single event.
-Qualifying Examinations are typically given on the first two Saturdays of November and March and the last two Saturdays of the first summer session.
+The examinations in Music Theory and Music History are typically given on non-consecutive Saturdays in October/November, in March, and in June.
+Students are encouraged, but not required, to sit for both examinations during the same semester.
 Check with the Associate Director for Graduate Studies for specific dates.

-The Qualifying Examination for Admission to Candidacy for the doctoral degree is one of the major features of the doctoral program and will be administered in music, the Fine Arts core, and the special area of study.
+The Qualifying Examination for Admission to Candidacy for the doctoral degree is one of the major features of the doctoral program.
 The examination requires a synthesis and application of knowledge acquired during the course of study for the doctoral degree; consequently, satisfactory performance in course work does not necessarily guarantee successful performance on the Qualifying Examination.
 A student is eligible to stand for this examination after receiving approval of the "Program for the Doctoral Degree" from the Dean of the Graduate School and after completing most of the course work prescribed by the approved program.
 No part of the examination may be taken in absentia without approval from the Graduate School.
-All music parts (MUHL, MUTH, and major area) must be taken within a single semester (fall, spring, or first summer).

-If the Qualifying Examination is considered satisfactory and if the requirements in languages (including English) and/or tool subjects have been met, the Associate Director for Graduate Studies and/or advisory committee will send to the Graduate Dean (for consideration by the Graduate Council) a formal letter stating the date of the examination, as well as a recommendation that the applicant be admitted to candidacy for the doctoral degree.
+Once the individual parts of Qualifying Examination have been successfully completed, and if any requirements in languages (including English) and/or tool subjects have been met, the Associate Director for Graduate Studies and/or advisory committee will send to the Graduate Dean (for consideration by the Graduate Council) a formal letter stating the date of the examination, as well as a recommendation that the applicant be admitted to candidacy for the doctoral degree.
 A copy of the request is to be given to the Director of Graduate Studies for the record.
 The letter should state the date of the examinations and whether or not the student passed both the major and the core portions.
 This letter of recommendation is forwarded as soon as possible after all of the above requirements have been met.

 If any part of the Qualifying Examination is not satisfactory, the chairperson of the advisory committee will notify the Associate Director of Graduate Studies and the Graduate Dean in writing.
-An applicant who does not pass a part of the Qualifying Examination may be permitted to repeat it once after a lapse of at least four months.
+An applicant who does not pass a part of the Qualifying Examination may be permitted to repeat it once no sooner than the subsequent semester.
 Failure to pass the Qualifying Examination the second time will result in dismissal from the program irrespective of performance in other aspects of doctoral study.

 - The Graduate Theory Placement Exam